Please note that this pertains to South African Labour Relations and Best Practice.

 Be careful here.
 If you instruct the bookkeeper not to pay SARS for any reason, you are instructing said bookkeeper to break the law!
 Although the bookkeeper works for you and should be loyal to you and your company, you cannot expect the employee to break the law on your behalf.
 Make sure that the instructions that you give to your employee are within the boundaries of the law.

 • Employers cannot expect employees to ignore their own legal rights in order to satisfy the interests of the employer.

 As much as this is a difficult one to swallow, it is the law!
-An employee, who is a Manager for example and who is also a member of the Trade Union, cannot be expected to inform on issues that were discussed in the Trade Union meetings.
-It is also illegal for the Employer to prevent someone in a managerial position to become a Union member.
+An employee, who is a Manager for example, and who is also a member of the Trade Union, cannot be expected to inform on issues that were discussed in the Trade Union meetings.
+It is also illegal for the Employer to prevent someone in a managerial position from becoming a Union member.
 That said, Managers who are Union members can be disciplined in certain instances.
-For example if a manager was discovered, not disciplining their subordinates because they were fellow Union members, said manager could be disciplined themselves for not performing their own functions.
+For example, if a manager was discovered, not disciplining their subordinates because they were fellow Union members, said manager could be disciplined themselves for not performing their own functions.